 Squawk Brewing Co

 I have to admit, I’ve never actually been to Squawk’s brew tap.
 They open very very rarely, and for a while did focus on hosting joint brew taps with Track.
-However, they will be open for the Manchester Brewery Expo so go and check them out
+The last opening was for the Manchester Brewery Expo as part of Manchester Beer Week 2017.

 Where is it?
 Tonge Street, M12 6LY.

 When is it open?
-Very rarely – they last opened two years ago and will be open on June 24 for Manchester Beer Week.
+Very rarely – they last opened for Manchester Beer Week 2018.

 Track Brewing Co